Dallas at a Glance

 Dallas Activities Notable areas include Uptown, a lively destination full of restaurants, shops, and nightlife, as well as Victory Park, home to the Dallas Mavericks and Dallas Stars sports franchises.
 Over in the Dallas Arts District, the largest contiguous urban arts district in the United States, culture lovers will find such world-class venues as the Dallas Museum of Art, Nasher Sculpture Garden, and Meyerson Symphony Center.
 There is plenty to discover in this top Texas city, from the Dallas World Aquarium to the Sixth Floor Museum at Dealey Plaza, a Dallas Cowboys game at AT&T Stadium, as well as nearly 14,000 restaurants, over 200 golf courses, and more than 20 vibrant entertainment districts.

-Mountain Creek Lake Park Trail
+Trinity Creek Mountain Creek Preserve Trail

 Irving Schools Stadium